Located in Central North Carolina

-All of these tests are filed on record through the OFA
+All of these tests results are filed on record through the OFA

 (Orthopedic Foundation of Animals) website at: http://ofa.org.

-Prior to immediate breeding each potential mother is examined and evaluated by a vet for breeding health.
+Prior to breeding, each potential mother is examined and evaluated by a vet for breeding health.

 Our dogs mean a lot to us.
 At the same time, our reputation is very important.
 To help reduce the chance of producing substandard puppies that have congenital health issues, we fully health tests all of the parent dogs used in our breeding program before they are bred.
 If just one health test is bad and abnormal, that dog is spayed/neutered and excluded from our breeding program.